 - On Mondays to Saturdays only you can get bus number 100 from Upper Beeding to Burgess Hill station, which is one stop up the line (London-bound) from Hassocks.
-This goes hourly at 08 minutes past the hour until 6.08pm and takes 40 minutes.
+This goes hourly at 18 minutes past the hour until 5.18pm and then 6.22pm and takes 40 minutes.
 There is no Sunday service.
+The fare for this was £5.90 in September 2018 and at one point you get a fine valley view of Wolstonbury Hill, which you walked over earlier in the day.
 If taking this option your train ticket only needs to be a day return to Hassocks.

-- At other times - until up to 11pm Mondays to Fridays, until 7.40pm on Saturdays and until 6.40pm on Sundays - you can take bus number 2, which runs to Shoreham-by-Sea station hourly.
-To check times call 01273 886200 or see www.buses.co.uk.
+- At other times - until up to 11pm Mondays to Saturdays and until 6.40pm on Sundays - you can take bus number 2, which runs to Shoreham-by-Sea station hourly, taking about 15 minutes.
+To check times see www.buses.co.uk.
 From Shoreham there there are two direct trains an hour to London Victoria from Monday to Saturday and one an hour on Sunday (journey time 1 hour 15 minutes); change at East Croydon to get back to London Bridge.
 If doing this option your train ticket needs to be a day return to Shoreham-by-Sea (NOT Shoreham, Kent).